cindyywang/Search/README.md

-# Amepa
+# Search
-Python program for AMEPA project num, spare part and agent search using pandas
+Python program for project num, spare part and agent search using pandas